Bounding and Approximating Intersectional Fairness through Marginal Fairness: Refined approximations and inequalities

-More generally, let $q$ be a partition of $\{1,...,d\}=[d]$.
-For a partition $q$, we denote $A^{(q)}=(A_t)_{t \in q}$.
+More generally, let $q$ be a partition of $\{1,...,d\}\!=\![d]$.
+For a partition $q$, we denote $A^{(q)}\!=\!(A_t)_{t \in q}$.
+This is only a different way to group together the marginal attributes, and is the same as $A$.
+Whenever quantities are changed according to some partition $q$, it will be indicated with $(q)$.
 For each of the new marginal attributes defined by a set $t$ of $q$, the new marginal unfairness $\UFI[t]$ corresponds to the intersectional unfairness of the $(A_k)_{k \in t}$.
-If the $A_t$ are independent, and independent conditionally on $\hat{Y}$, we can apply Theorem~\ref{thm.independent} and obtain directly $\UFI$ through the newly defined marginals.
+If the $A_t$ are independent, and independent conditionally on $\hat{Y}$, we can apply Proposition~\ref{thm.independent} and obtain directly $\UFI$ through the newly defined marginals.
 If we relax the independence conditions, the same arguments of the previous section still apply, and we can look at the bounds and approximations defined by these new marginal densities.
-We denote the new approximation with partition $q$ by $\UFIind[(q)]=\sup_{y \in \mathcal{Y}} \sum_{t \in q}^d \sup_{(a_t,a_t') \in \mathcal{A}_t^2} \ufi[t](y,a_t,a_t')$ where we are using the new marginals defined by $q$.
-If we use the partition $q$ of singletons then $\UFIind[(q)]=\UFIind$, and if we use the trivial partition then $\UFIind[(q)]=\UFI$.
-The constraints of independence for these new marginals are more feasible than the original marginals, hence it is possible that the $A_t$ fulfill the independence conditions, even if the $A_k$ do not (the trivial partition is such an example).
+We denote the new approximation with partition $q$ by $\UFIind[(q)]\!=\!\sup_{y \in \mathcal{Y}} \sum_{t \in q} \sup_{(a_t,a_t') \in \mathcal{A}_t^2} \ufi[t](y,a_t,a_t')$ where we are using the new marginals defined by $q$.
+If we use the partition $q$ of singletons then $\UFIind[(q)]\!=\!\UFIind$, and if we use the trivial partition (the whole set) then $\UFIind[(q)]\!=\!\UFI$.
+The constraints of independence for these new marginals should be more feasible than the original marginals, hence it is possible that the $A_t$ fulfill the independence conditions, even if the $A_k$ do not (the trivial partition is such an example).
 If we have enough data to compute the marginal densities derived from $q$ and the $A_t$ fulfill the independence conditions, we can then compute $\UFI$ through the partition $q$.
 Of course most of the time the independence conditions are not satisfied satisfied for a partition $q$.
-But because $\smax$ measures how far we are from the independence conditions, we can more carefully select a partition among those for which we can compute the new marginal densities.
+Nonetheless because $\smax$ measures how far we are from the independence conditions, we can more carefully select a partition among those for which we can compute the new marginal densities.